lv2/pugl/README.md

  * [C++ Documentation (single page)](https://lv2.gitlab.io/pugl/cpp/singlehtml/)
  * [C++ Documentation (paginated)](https://lv2.gitlab.io/pugl/cpp/html/)

-The documentation can also be built from the source by configuring with `--docs`.
+The documentation will also be built from the source if the `docs` configuration option is enabled, and both Doxygen and Sphinx are available.

 Testing
 -------